flutter/website/src/docs/development/tools/hot-reload.md

 You might also encounter the rare cases where hot reload is not supported at all.
 These include:

+* Changes on `initState()` are not reflected by hot reload.
+A hot restart is required.

 * Enumerated types are changed to regular classes or regular classes are changed to enumerated types.
 For example, if you change: